ucsb-cs56-projects/cs56-utilities-GEscraper/Legacy Code Project Plan.md

 Estimate: 400pts (In view of the difficulty of this issue, we hope it can be 500pts)

-- Identify the URL of the course description we nedd
+- Identify the URL of the course description we need
 - Add new class of scraper to scrape the course description
 - Design the GUI